Spec-Driven ADK Agent Development with Antigravity and Spec-kit

 ...

+The changes should be affecting the seed database script.
 The updated script should create the reservations table if it does not already exist.
 You should see output confirming the new table was created (the existing menu_items data is preserved).

 uv run adk web .